-This section of Martin Community College's (College) Annual Financial Report presents Management's Discussion and Analysis of the College's financial activity during the fiscal years ended June 30, 2021 and June 30, 2020.
-Since this Management's Discussion and Analysis is designed to focus on current activities, resulting change and currently known facts, please read it in conjunction with the College's basic financial statements and the notes to the financial statements.
-Responsibility for the completeness and fairness of this information rests with the College.
-The College's financial statements also include financial statements from the discretely presented component unit, Martin Community College Foundation, Inc. (Foundation); however, the Foundation is not included in Management's Discussion and Analysis.
+This section of Pitt Community College's (College) Annual Financial Report provides an overview of the financial activities for the fiscal year ended June 30, 2021, with comparative data for the fiscal year ended June 30, 2020.
+Information contained herein has been prepared for the purpose of identifying significant transactions, trends, and events that have impacted the fiscal health of the College and that may continue to exert influence in future years.
+The College's financial statements also include financial statements from the discretely presented component unit, Pitt Community College Foundation, Inc. (Foundation); however, the Foundation is not included in Management's Discussion and Analysis.
 More information describing the relationship between the College and Foundation can be found in Note 1A.
+It is recommended that this discussion and analysis be read in conjunction with the College's basic financial statements and the notes to the financial statements.